george-kan/georgekan/content/blog/2021-12-12-estimators/index.markdown

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-3-1.png" width="1152" />

 **This is the part where estimators come in.
-We need an estimator to estimate the parameter λ of the Poisson distribution that we selected.**
+We need an estimator to estimate the parameter λ of the Poisson distribution that we picked.**

 ### Let's select some estimators